Manideep-Dasari/frontend-spring-boot-rest-API/README.md

-# 🌐 Task 8: Frontend Integration with Spring Boot REST API
+# 🌐 Frontend Integration with Spring Boot REST API

 ## 📝 Description
 This project demonstrates a simple **task manager** web application where you can: